Destinations Italy Milan & Lakes

 Brera

-The Milan everyone pictures when they picture Milan — cobblestoned streets, the Pinacoteca di Brera, the Orto Botanico tucked behind it, and a dense network of bars that hit their stride between 7 and 9.
-Touristy now, yes, but the bones are still right.
+The Milan everyone pictures when they picture Milan: cobblestoned streets, the Pinacoteca di Brera, the Orto Botanico behind it, and a dense network of bars that hit their stride between 7 and 9.
+Touristy now, yes, and the bones survive it.
 Where to stay if it's your first time: walkable to the Duomo, La Scala, and the Quadrilatero.
-Skip Via Fiori Chiari at peak season — the side streets one block over are the move.
+Skip Via Fiori Chiari at peak season and take the side streets one block over.

 Stay here first-time Aperitivo Galleries